Know your Assignment

 Plagiarizing is just one example of Academic Dishonesty.
 Other examples include:

-- Letting your work be used by other students (like uploading it to a shared site like Course Hero).
+- Sharing your work or your instructor’s course materials for use by other students (like uploading them to a shared site like Course Hero).

 - Reusing your own paper (self-plagiarizing) for different courses.